library(ggplot2)

 Fnorm = function(A) return(sqrt(sum(A^2)))

-dataset contains four features: length and
+The iris dataset contains four features: length and

 width of sepals and petals.
 It includes 50 samples of three species of